Global search

 At this stage, it is not possible to tell you how much total compensation you will be eligible to receive from the settlement.
 This will depend upon an assessment of your individual circumstances by the Administrator.

-In order to assess your eligibility for additional compensation above the initial payment, you will need to provide information regarding your economic loss and the impact of the outsourcing decision on you.
+In order to assess your eligibility for additional compensation above the initial payment, you will need to provide information regarding your economic and non-economic loss.

 If you are a participating affected employee and have not received an email inviting you to provide information regarding your economic loss, or are having difficulty providing this information, please get in contact with our team on: